DworkinLab/Protocols/WingDiscAntibodyStaining.md

 	•	PBT = 1x PBS & 0.1% Tween-20.
 This is a good time to “clean-up” tissues post fixation (remove fat etc.)
 	•	Make 50ml in a tube.
 Do not vortex PBT.
 Gently invert several times.
-	•	Be aware of that Tween-20 has a high viscosity.
+	•	Be aware that Tween-20 has a high viscosity, so pipette carefully.

 **Blocking**: in 750~1000ul of  PBTBS from 1 hour to overnight (O.N.) at 4 degrees.